|

 MARKET SUMMARY:

-to 6 cents higher; wheat futures are 1 cent lower to 11 cents higher.
-The U.S.
+10 to 12 cents higher; wheat futures are narrowly mixed.
+The U.S. stock market

-stock market is mixed at midday with the S&P 12 points higher.
-The U.S. Dollar
+is firmer at midday with the S&P 20 points higher.
+The U.S. Dollar Index is 25

-Index is 25 points lower.
+points lower.
 The interest rate products are firmer.
-Energy trade
+Energy trade is firmer

-is firmer with crude up 1.60 and natural gas is .14 higher.
-Livestock trade is
+with crude off 1.20 and natural gas up .04.
+Livestock trade is mixed with

 CORN:

-Corn futures are 5 to 6 cents higher at midday with the highest levels we've
+Corn futures are 1 to 2 cents higher at midday with another set of fresh

 SOYBEANS:

-Soybean futures are 5 to 6 cents higher at midday with oil leading the
+Soybean futures are 10 to 12 cents higher at midday with action reversing

 WHEAT:

-marketing year.
-On the KC March chart, support is the 20-day moving average at
+KC July chart, resistance is the 20-day moving average at $6.34 with the fresh

 David Fiala can be reached at dfiala@futuresone.com